caolan/async/README.md

 __Arguments__

-* tasks - An array of functions to run, each function is passed a callback it must call on completion.
+* tasks - An array of functions to run.

 __Example__